mirror/dd-wrt/src/router/frr/doc/developer/topotests.rst

 """"""""""""""""""""""""""""""""

 Topotest can automatically launch all daemons with ``valgrind`` to check for memleaks.
-This is enabled by specifying 1 or 2 CLI arguments.
+This is enabled by specifying 1 to 3 CLI arguments.
-``--valgrind-memleaks`` will enable general memleak detection, and ``--valgrind-extra`` enables extra functionality including generating a suppression file.
+``--valgrind-memleaks`` enables memleak detection. ``--valgrind-extra`` enables extra functionality including generating a suppression file.
 The suppression file ``tools/valgrind.supp`` is used when memleak detection is enabled.
+Finally, ``--valgrind-leak-kinds=KINDS`` can be used to modify what types of links are reported.
+This corresponds to valgrind's ``--show-link-kinds`` arg.
+The value is either ``all`` or a comma-separated list of types:
+``definite,indirect,possible,reachable``.
+The default is ``definite,possible``.

 .. code:: shell

    sudo -E pytest --valgrind-memleaks all-protocol-startup

+.. note:: GDB can be used in conjection with valgrind.

+   When you enable ``--valgrind-memleaks`` and you also launch various daemons under GDB (debug_with_gdb_) topotest will connect the two utilities using ``--vgdb-error=0`` and attaching to a ``vgdb`` process.
+This is very useful for debugging bugs with use of uninitialized errors, et al.

 Collecting Performance Data using perf(1)
 """""""""""""""""""""""""""""""""""""""""